Chapter 12: Testability Features

 In general, the dummy_test

-annotation can include any number of tables, for each table you can specify any of the columns and you can have any number of tuples of values for those columns.
+annotation can include any number of tables, and for each table you can specify any of the columns and you can have any number of tuples of values for those columns.

-NOTE: if you include primary key and/or foreign key columns among the explicit values it's up to you to ensure that they are valid combinations.
+NOTE: if you include primary key and/or foreign key columns among the explicit values, it's up to you to ensure that they are valid combinations.
 SQLite will complain as usual if they are not, but the CQL compiler will simply emit the data you asked for.

 Generalizing the example a little bit, we could use the following: